toosolid2003/Grants-Program/applications/fair_squares.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
    - Looking at kusama & polkadot there are more and more specialized parachains coming live.
 We want to make use of these functions such as stable tokens, DIDs/ID, storage, privacy and/or messaging.
-We want to focus creating protocol and platform that focuses on solving affordable housing.
+We want to focus on creating a protocol and platform that focuses on solving affordable housing.
 It would be a niche idea in the substrate ecosystem, it has a social good focus with coordination of funds and actions in which we can automate the flow in the runtime.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
   - The target audience for using the developed pallets are the end-users such as investors, sellers, verifiers, oracles.
 The current mid-term goal is to further research and experiment.
 We are in talks with several institutions in the Netherlands that we rely on for a functional application for affordable housing.
-Our goal is to get in to a functional MVP that can handle a case and learn from the short comings of doing this and the pros.
-This will help us gather
+Our goal is to get into a functional MVP that can handle a case and learn from the short comings of doing this and the pros.
+This will help us gather information about the limitations of interactions between Blockchain and real-world processes, and devise additional solutions.

 - What need(s) does your project meet?
   - FS project focuses is on utilizing the available building blocks that are known in the cryptosphere to make affordable housing possible with maximum transparancy possible.
 The real world integration with blockchains are still minimal.
-We have payments for pyshical goods, but nothing really interacting with the real world, business and retailers.
-We believe that crypto systems implementation will look very different 5-10 years from now, we hope to build a start of it while maintaining the important elements in a blockchain, distribution of power, equitable systems for future users.
+We have payments for physical goods, but nothing really interacting with the real world, business and retailers.
+We believe that crypto systems implementation will look very different 5-10 years from now, and we aim at becoming pioneers of this new evolution, while maintaining the important elements in a blockchain, distribution of power, equitable systems for future users.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - No projects we aware of that are focusing on housing and/or real estate.
 There are however big parts of our design heavily inspired by the design of the governance layers in Kusama / Polkadot and Phragmén method for allocating funds in an asset.